Bolonkin, Balakirev & Yukhnovets case, 1973 (29.3)

 *

-As has become known, in addition to Yukhnovets (arrested on 23 September — see CCE 27.2, item 7) the following were arrested in connection with associated cases in September: Alexander Bolonkin (21 September), Valery Balakirev (22 September), Zarya, Georgy Davydov (22 September), Vladimir Shaklein (28 September), and one other person whose name is not known to the Chronicle.
+As has become known, in addition to Yukhnovets (arrested 23 September, CCE 27.2 [7]) the following were arrested in connection with associated cases in September: Alexander Bolonkin (21 September), Valery Balakirev (22 September), Zarya, Georgy Davydov (22 September), Vladimir Shaklein (28 September), and one other person whose name is not known to the Chronicle.

 Vyacheslav Petrov was arrested in Leningrad on 5 February 1973.
-For the trial of Davydov and Petrov, see the present issue (CCE 29.2).
+For the trial of Davydov and Petrov, see CCE 29.2.

 *